mieweb/docs/content/functions/reports/health-surveillance-reports.md

 The Panel Action Definition report displays all triggerable action items of any specified active health surveillance panels.
 This report can be filtered down to specific panels, as needed.
 The Panel Action Definition report not only displays active health surveillance panels and action items, but can be utilized to export the data to a DataVis grid or CSV file for further filtering, pivoting, as well as printing, if necessary.

-When generating the report, the system will result the programming contents and programming details of the selected panel in the system and its configured panel action items (components).
+When generating the report, it will result the programming contents and programming details of the selected panel in the system and its configured panel action items (components).
 The Panel Name field is not required.
 When left blank, the report will run, listing ALL active health surveillance panels programmed in the system with their panel contents and details programming in the system.
 This is a convenient way to render every active panel and component details into a view or CSV/Excel sheet for further sorting or printing needs.

 ![](../health-surveillance-reports.assets/86bd5ac5fbba9cea1d9bab032816b662.png)